ihmeuw/vivarium_build_utils/pull_request_template.md

 ### Description
 <!-- For use in commit message, wrap at 72 chars.
 72 chars is here: -->
-- *Category*: <!-- one of bugfix, feature, refactor, POC, CI/infrastructure, documentation, revert, test, release, other/misc -->
+- *Category*: <!-- one of bugfix, feature, refactor, CI/infrastructure,
+                   revert, test, other/misc -->
 - *JIRA issue*: https://jira.ihme.washington.edu/browse/MIC-XYZ

 ### Changes and notes